Clean clothes are our top priority, so we’re here today to teach you how to wash polyester properly.

 Wash It the Right Way

 Make sure to stick with the proper detergent and never wash in hot water.
-Polyester is a type of plastic, after all, and it can melt when subject to high temperatures.
+Polyester is a type of plastic, after all, and it can melt when subjected to high temperatures.